Partnering with Teachers to Build a Transformative Culture of Adult Learning

 In the Beginning

 Montalvin teachers and I have worked with Mills Teacher Scholars for four years and in that process we have built a strong adult learning culture that’s leading to accelerated student achievement.
-This isn’t the trend in schools like ours though, Title 1 schools – schools serving predominantly English Learners, where 90% of students receive free and reduced lunch.
-It didn’t all happen over night or even over a year – we’ve been on a journey, one of shifting mindsets and practices and today I’ll be sharing with you how we got there.
+This isn’t the trend in schools like ours, though – Title 1 schools serving predominantly English Learners where 90% of students receive free and reduced lunch.
+It didn’t all happen overnight or even over a year.
+We’ve been on a journey, one of shifting mindsets and practices.
+I’ll be sharing with you how we got there.